 A rise in eco-friendly plastics and batteries made with wood fibers means we’re on the right path for better e-waste recycling and a broader computer disposal that’s good for the local environment and the planet.

 Will Your Next Phone Feature Wooden Chips?

 Every year new smartphone models come out and people rush to upgrade.
 This has created a short lifecycle for many consumer electronics and leads to a lot of older models entering the e-waste recycling system.

 We tend to replace smartphones every one to two years, creating a lot of electronics and e-waste recycling demand.
-By switching to wooden chips, the United States could remove much of its waste from landfills and even make those phones accidently tossed a little safer.
+By switching to wooden chips, the United States could remove much of its waste from landfills and even make those phones accidentally tossed a little safer.